-Metric definition: An author-level metric calculated from the quantity and citations of an author’s, or group of authors’, publications.
+Metric definition: An author-level metric calculated from the count of citations to an author’s, or group of authors, publications.

 Metric calculation: In his 2005 paper proposing the h-index, Hirsch describes the measure thusly: “A scientist has index h if h of his or her Np papers have at least h citations each and the other (Np – h) papers have fewer than ≤ h citations each.”
 For example, an author with an h-index of 6 has at least six journal articles that have each been cited at least six times each.